Sleeping Beauty (1959 film): Home media

 On October 14, 1986, Sleeping Beauty was released on VHS, Betamax, and LaserDisc as part of the Walt Disney Classics collection; over one million videocassettes were sold.
 The film began a moratorium on March 31, 1988.
-Digitally restored in 1997, it was released on VHS and LaserDisc in both fullscreen and widescreen as part of the Walt Disney Masterpiece Collection on September 16 of that year.
+Digitally restored in 1997, it was released on VHS and LaserDisc in both fullscreen and widescreen, as part of the Walt Disney Masterpiece Collection, on September 16 of that year.
 To commemorate the release, Mary Costa (the voice of Princess Aurora) hosted a special theatrical screening of the film in her hometown of Knoxville, Tennessee.

 Sleeping Beauty was released on VHS and in a two-disc Special Edition DVD on September 9, 2003.
 The DVD edition featured the 2002 restoration of the film, presented in both widescreen (formatted at 2.35:1) and fullscreen versions.
-It also included a making-of featurette from the 1997 VHS; the Grand Canyon short documentary film; the life-of-Tchaikovsky segment of the Disneyland episode "The Peter Tchaikovsky Story"; a 1951 story outline of the film; live-action reference clips; a virtual gallery of concept art, layout and background designs; three trailers; and audio commentary by Mary Costa, Eyvind Earle, Ollie Johnston, and others.
+It also included a making-of featurette from the 1997 VHS; the Grand Canyon short documentary film; the life-of-Tchaikovsky segment from the Disneyland episode "The Peter Tchaikovsky Story"; a 1951 story outline of the film; live-action reference clips; a virtual gallery of concept art, layout and background designs; three trailers; and audio commentary by Mary Costa, Eyvind Earle, Ollie Johnston, and others.
 The release ended on January 31, 2004.

 On October 7, 2008, a Platinum Edition of Sleeping Beauty was released as a two-disc DVD and on Blu-ray.
 It was the first installment in the Platinum line released in high-definition video.
 This release was based on the 2007 restoration of the film from its original Technicolor negatives (interpositives, several generations removed from the original negative, were used for other home-video releases) in its full-negative aspect ratio of 2.55:1, which is wider than both prints shown at the film's original Technirama engagements (2.20:1), and the CinemaScope-compatible reduction prints for general release at 2.35:1.
 It included an online feature BD-Live; a new behind-the-scenes documentary Picture Perfect: The Making of Sleeping Beauty; a virtual recreation of the Sleeping Beauty Castle Walkthrough at Disneyland; an alternate opening of the film; four deleted songs; and bonus features from the previous DVD release.
 The set returned to the Disney Vault on January 30, 2010.

 Sleeping Beauty was re-released on Diamond Edition Blu-ray and DVD and on Digital HD on October 7, 2014, including the documentary short Art of Evil: Generations Of Disney Villains (dedicated to animators and the legacy of villains in Disney features), three deleted scenes from the film, karaoke, and extras from the Platinum Blu-ray release.
-For its 60th anniversary on September 24, 2019, Sleeping Beauty was re-released for HD digital download and on Blu-ray as part of the Walt Disney Signature Collection.
+For its 60th anniversary, on September 24, 2019, Sleeping Beauty was re-released for HD digital download and on Blu-ray as part of the Walt Disney Signature Collection.